sanfo3855/UNIBOSocialSportSharing/README.md

 # UNIBOSocialSportSharing
 Project of Database's Course at Bologna's University (@UniBo).

-It's a platform aimed to manage, organise and find sport's activity near Bologna.
+This site, developed in PHP, is a platform aimed to manage, organise and find sport's activity near Bologna.